Primordial black holes through preheating instabilities in $\alpha$-attractor models: Conclusions

-Using the PS formalism \eqref{eq:PS-formalism}, we computed the mass fraction $\beta(k)$ of PBH, taking into account Gaussian statistics for perturbations and a $k$-dependent variance derived from the power spectrum.
+Using the {altered-}PS formalism \eqref{eq:modified-PS}, we computed the mass fraction $\beta(k)$ of PBH, taking into account Gaussian statistics for perturbations and a $k$-dependent variance derived from the power spectrum.
 Our results are shown in Fig.~\ref{fig:beta} and indicate that, as the parameter $\alpha$ decreases, the mass fraction shifts to higher values of $k$ and broadens.
-However, the PS formalism overestimates PBH abundance in a matter-dominated universe, as it neglects nonspherical effects (although it considers a threshold value for the perturbations).
+However, the {altered-}PS formalism overestimates PBH abundance in a matter-dominated universe, as it neglects nonspherical effects (although it considers a threshold value for the perturbations).
 On the other hand, the KP formalism \eqref{eq:KP-formula}, which accounts for the anisotropy criterion and is independent of any threshold, offers a more realistic estimate of PBH formation during preheating.
-Our analysis shows in Fig.~\ref{fig:beta} that the KP estimation is, in general, lower compared to the PS case.
-Also, the tendency with $\alpha$ differs from the PS formalism.
-Smaller values of $\alpha$ lead to a smaller abundance of PBH for the same value of $k$, although it affects a broad range of modes. {This analysis is slightly different from \cite{del-Corral:2023}, where the formation of PBH by the overdensities of all $k$ is considered to occur at the end of the preheating phase.
+Our analysis shows in Fig.~\ref{fig:beta} that the KP estimation is, in general, lower compared to the {altered-}PS case. {This can also be understood in terms of the threshold $\delta_c^{\text{min}}$ defined in eqn.~\eqref{eq:formal-threshold}.
+As explained previously, in some cases, it can be very low.
+In the {altered-}PS formalism, perturbations for which $\delta_{\bm k}\sim\delta_c$ imply $\beta(k)\sim\mathcal{O}(1)$, whereas for the KP formalism, the mass fraction is threshold-independent and just proportional to a power of the density contrast, see Eqn.~\eqref{eq:KP-formula}.} Also, the tendency with $\alpha$ differs from the {altered-}PS formalism.
+Smaller values of $\alpha$ lead to a smaller abundance of PBH for the same value of $k$, although it affects a broad range of modes.
+This analysis is slightly different from \cite{del-Corral:2023}, where the formation of PBH by the overdensities of all $k$ is considered to occur at the end of the preheating phase.
 In this paper, we considered different times of PBH formation depending on the minimum time for each fluctuation to collapse and the corresponding threshold of density contrast for each $k$.
 To be precise, the former approach considers an instant of time for PBH formation, i.e., the end of preheating, whereas our investigation in this paper explores different times of PBH formation for each scale before the end of preheating.
-We find both approaches interesting and offer new insights into the phenomenon of PBH formation.}
+We find both approaches interesting and offer new insights into the phenomenon of PBH formation.